 "I give and bequeath X% (e.g., 90% or 75%) of my movable and immovable assets to my children.
-I further give and bequeath X% (e.g., 10% or 25%) of my movable and immovable assets to the Sainte-Justine UHC Foundation."
+I further give and bequeath X% (e.g., 10% or 25%) of my movable and immovable assets to the CHU Sainte-Justine Foundation to benefit the work undertaken by the organization."

-OPTION 4: A common variation on the universal bequest or bequest by general title
+A common variation on the universal bequest or bequest by general title

 You can also bequeath to the Foundation the remainder of your assets after the payment of specific requests to your loved ones.
-This formula, commonly referred to as a residual bequest, is often used by donors who would like to leave the majority of their estate to the Foundation, while also providing for other loved ones or friends.
+This formula, commonly referred to as a residual bequest, is often used by donors without children who would like to leave the majority of their estate to the Foundation, while also providing for other loved ones or friends.